GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Related Works

 \subsection{Image Geo-Localization}

 Recent years have witnessed remarkable advancements in the field of image geo-localization, a subdomain of computer vision.
 The task of image geo-localization involves estimating the precise geographic coordinates where the photograph was taken.
-Recent developments in image geo-localization can be categorized into two main approaches: retrieval-based method, classification-based method and LLM-based method.
+Recent developments in image geo-localization can be categorized into three main approaches: retrieval-based method, regression-based method and LLM-based method.

 The retrieval-based method \cite{retrieval1, retrieval2, retrieval3, retrieval4, retrieval5} searches for the most similar photo within a large-scale photo set in which each photo is annotated with its exact geographical coordinates.
 The coordinates of the best-matched image are then identified as the result.
-The classification-based method \cite{classification1, classification2, classification3, classification4, classification5} approaches the geo-localization task as an earth segments classification problem, employing deep learning networks in a black-box manner.
+The regression-based method \cite{streetclip, geoclip, classification2, classification3, classification4, classification5} approaches the geo-localization task as an earth segments regression problem, employing deep learning networks in a black-box manner.
 Recent LLM-based method \cite{llmgeolocalization1, llmgeolocalization2, llmgeolocalization3, llmgeolocalization4} utilize the reasoning ability obtained from large-scale training corpus to generate prediction in natural language.

 Despite the significant success achieved by these methods, each approach still faces notable challenges.
 For retrieval-based method, matching images captured from different viewpoints at the same location remains difficult, and the approach demands substantial computational resource due to searching in an additional large database.
 Besides, some local clues may be overlooked because they may be disappeared in different photos even at the same location.
 Regression-based method suffers from lack of interpretability.
 As the regression process functions in a black-box manner, it is difficult to understand how predictions are made, making the results less transparent and less persuasive.
 Neither approach follows the human way of thinking, which involves sensing the global vibe from a photo, such as terrain or landscape, identifying subtle details, such as plants or animals, and connecting them with geographical knowledge to infer the exact location.
-On the other hand, existing LLM-based method suffers from poor performance on non-landmark scene and hallucination.
+On the other hand, existing LLM-based method suffers from poor performance on non-landmark scene and hallucination \cite{llmhallucination}.